polkadot-cloud/polkadot-staking-dashboard/README.md

 <img width="1744" alt="Screenshot 2022-12-20 at 13 46 30" src="https://user-images.githubusercontent.com/13929023/208601280-5a06b7cb-141e-42c8-a278-50cd4dec018d.png">

-## URL Variables Support Guide

-2 URL variables : n and l, have been introduced to load a default locale and a default network upon the first page visit.
-Take the following example:

-staking.polkadot.network?n=polkadot&l=cn

-The n  variable(which is polkadot) is passed to load the polkadot network resource, and the l variable (which is cn) is passed to load the Chinese language resource.

-And  the url will be amended when a network is switched.

-e.g. if n=kusama is in the URL, and a user switches to polkadot, change the URL to be n=polkadot

 ## Validator Operator Setup Guide

 Validator operators can add their contact information, icon, and which validators they operate, to the dashboard’s Community section.
 The Community feature is designed to give non-biased exposure to validator operators, and to host a fully-featured validator browser just for that operator's validators.